awslabs/aws-config-engine-for-compliance-as-code/README.md

 2. Classify your AWS accounts by sensitivity.
 3. Adapt the RuleSet to the type of environment of the application: by specifying which RuleSet during the deployment in the application account.
 4. Store all historical data of all the changes by storing the compliance record in a centralized Amazon DynamoDB.
-5. Deploy easily in 10s of accounts: by having a 1-step process for any new application account via AWS CloudFormation.
+5. Deploy easily in dozens of accounts: by having a 1-step process for any new application account via AWS CloudFormation.
 6. Protect the code base: by centralizing the code base of all the compliance-as-code rules in a “compliance account”.
 7. Enable a cost-effective approach by limiting the number of individual AWS Config Rules, when required.
 8. Make use of the AWS Config Rules Dashboard to display the details of compliance status of your AWS resources.